 Courses are sited in popular urban areas where there is a good mix of parkland, residential roads and footpaths.
 Your base is usually a shopping parade or public car park.

 When will the courses be used?

-We do have a summer series in July / August 2018 though.
+We last had a summer series in July / August 2018.

 How does it work?